Importing a slick supercar can be exciting, but getting it insured can be a bit of a headache.

 Whether it’s down to their higher specifications, heavily-modified parts or being just plain sexy, imported cars are a hot commodity.

 These days it’s relatively easy to buy a car overseas and send it to the UK.
-What’s a little more difficult is getting cover for it.
+What’s a little more difficult is getting car insurance for it.

 Don’t forget that imported cars need to be registered with the DVLA, and you need to pay tax and VAT as well.

 The problem with imported cars is that insurance companies have a difficult job in figuring out how big a risk they are.

 If the engine of your Japanese supercar is damaged in an accident, how difficult will it be to source the parts needed to fix it?

 This’ll depend on the model, of course.
 But it adds a layer of uncertainty that makes pricing insurance for an imported car more difficult.

 There are also models from parts of the world that don’t adhere to the same standards that manufacturers across Europe use.